-Therefore, a systematic analysis and a comprehensive understanding of text safety and output robustness of LLMs remain lacking.
-In this work, we systematically evaluate the safety and robustness of LLMs with a latent jailbreak prompt dataset, each containing malicious instruction embedding.
-Specifically, we instruct the model to complete a regular task, such as translation, where the content to be translated contains malicious instructions.
-To further analyze the safety and robustness, we design a hierarchical annotation framework.
-We present a systematic analysis of the safety and robustness of LLMs concerning the position of explicit normal instructions, word replacement (verbs in explicit normal instructions, target groups in malicious instructions, cue words in malicious instructions), and instruction replacement (different explicit normal instructions).
-Our results show that current LLMs not only have a preference for certain instruction verbs, but also exhibit different jailbreak rates for different instruction verbs in explicit normal instructions.
-In other words, the probability of generating unsafe content by the model will be reinforced to varying degrees depending on the instruction verb in explicit normal instructions.
-In sum, current LLMs still struggle with safety and robustness when faced with latent jailbreak prompts containing sensitive topics.
+Hence, a systematic analysis and comprehensive understanding of the text safety and output robustness of LLMs are still lacking.
+In this study, we systematically evaluate the safety and robustness of LLMs using a latent jailbreak prompt dataset, each containing malicious instruction embeddings.
+Specifically, we instruct the model to complete a regular task, such as translation, in which the content to be translated contains a malicious instruction.
+To further analyze safety and robustness, we design a hierarchical annotation framework.
+We present a systematic analysis of the safety and robustness of LLMs concerning the positioning of explicit normal instructions, word replacements (verbs in explicit normal instructions, target groups in malicious instructions, cue words for explicit normal instructions), and instruction replacements (different explicit normal instructions).

+Our results indicate that current LLMs not only exhibit a preference for certain instruction verbs but also demonstrate varying jailbreak rates for different instruction verbs in explicit normal instructions.
+In other words, the likelihood of the model generating unsafe content is reinforced to differing degrees based on the instruction verb in explicit normal instructions.
+In summary, current LLMs still face challenges in terms of safety and robustness when confronted with latent jailbreak prompts containing sensitive topics.